 - Make sure your vet gives you the go-ahead for the proposed journey.
 Ask your vet to provide a Health Certificate, and remember to carry a muzzle.
 We did not need either, but we came prepared, just in case the Railway officials insisted on either.

-- One day before the journey, we sent in a written application to the Parcel Office to request for a cabin at Mumbai Central station.
-If you are traveling from Delhi, I believe you have to submit this letter at Baroda House.
+- Two days before the journey, send in a written application to the Parcel Office to request for a cabin/couple at Mumbai Central station.
+If you are traveling from Delhi, you have to submit this letter at Baroda House.

 - They asked us to also submit the application to the Booking office at Churchgate station.
 They asked us to do that so those in charge of allocating VIPs last minute tickets know that i) we have requested a cabin and ii) we are traveling with our pet.

-- We received an SMS confirming a cabin allocation 4 hours before the departure (not sure if this happens all the time!)
-However, we arrived at the station 3 hours before the scheduled departure, just to be on the safe side.
+- We received an SMS confirming a cabin allocation 4 hours before the departure (not sure if this happens all the time!).

 - While two of us waited with Ginger, the third went to the TC office to confirm the cabin allocation.

 - Once we had the TC’s signature, we went to the Parcel Office.
 There, they asked us to fill a form with basic information of our dog such as name, weight etc. In Delhi, it was simpler – we just had to go to the Parcel Office (Platform #7 at HZT) and show our ticket and coupe confirmation and pay for the dog’s ticket right there.

 - Then, we went back to the TC Office to pay the fee for Ginger.
 The fee for Ginger was Rs.
 633. We were all set to board!

 While we played will-we-get-the-cabin-or-not, it was pretty clear that Ginger was unusually alert the whole time!
 Of course, a busy Indian railway station is going to be highly-stimulating for the dog.
 Here are some tips to make sure the pup is comfortable too: